bismuthfoundation/hypernode/doc/Notes.perso.md

-still some freeze when getting pow chain. add a plugin to save the pow info from the node. hn plugin, with ip filter included
+still some freeze when getting pow chain. add a plugin to save the pow info from the node. hn plugin, with ip filter included (+whitelist from successful regs)
 - create data dir for hn list
 - on status, create cache file for current round (a little in advance)
 - keep N last files (or all?
 1 per hour => clean)